kchinzei/zb_msensor/README.md

 When it detects enters, it resumes the previous state of the bulbs.
 Since `zb_msensor` monitors the commands to these bulbs, it can flexibly update its state.

+### 'Do not disturb' switch

+Turn off period is hardcoded by the sensor, which is 1 minute.
+When it does not detect a moving body in this period, it turns off regardless someone is there or not.

+To disable this behavior, another Zigbee switch can send 'do not disturb' signals.

+- Single press: 15 min
+- Double press: 30 min
+- Long press: toggle forever / cancel forever

+I use [Aqara WXKG11LM](https://www.zigbee2mqtt.io/devices/WXKG11LM.html#aqara-wxkg11lm) as the switch.

 ## Dependency

 - Python 3.9 or later